 After this setup, it will ask you to customize your site, but don’t do that just yet.

-Leave WordPress open and open a new tab and go to Bluehost and log in if you have to.
+Leave WordPress open, open a new tab, go to Bluehost, and log in if you have to.

-When you are logged into Bluehost, go to My Sites and click on Manage Site.
+When logged into Bluehost, go to My Sites and click Manage Site.

 Then click on the security tab and you will see the Free SSL switch and it will be off, so you just have to switch this on.

-At this point, you can set up your email accounts by going to Email and then create your email accounts.
+At this point, you can set up your email accounts by going to Email and then creating your email accounts.

 Go back to your WordPress admin dashboard.

 I know it looks crazy confusing but don’t worry, I got you!

 These are the first steps you want to do when in the WordPress dashboard: